ghc/ghc/doc/invoking.rst

 message, please report it.

 You must also specify an option for the output format.
-Currently only the :option:`-h` option for HTML and the :option:`--hoogle` option for outputting Hoogle data are functional.
+Currently only the :option:`--html` option for HTML and the :option:`--hoogle` option for outputting Hoogle data are functional.

 The packaging tool
 `Cabal <http://www.haskell.org/ghc/docs/latest/html/Cabal/index.html>`__